Middleton Hall Retirement Village

 Debby

-Debby wanted to be a nurse since childhood and qualified as a nurse in 1984, with honours.
-Debby spent the early part of her career working for the NHS in a private hospital in Grimsby, working on surgical wards and occupational health, whilst also working part-time as a teacher at the local college.
+Debby qualified as a nurse in 1984 and spent the early part of her career working for the NHS (older people, accident and emergency and surgical).
+Debby then moved into the private sector and worked in a private hospital in Grimsby, working on surgical wards and managing occupational health, whilst also working part-time as a tutor at the local college.
+Training has always remained an important part of her role now.

 Throughout her career, Debby always admired older people because of their life stories that make that person unique.
 A passion she still holds today.